tardate/LittleArduinoProjects/Kraft/IJN/MitsubishiG3M/G3M3Model23/README.md

 I'm using a simple 555 timer circuit to provide variable speed PWM control.
 There's just enough oomph in 3V batteries (2xAAA) to power the props.

+Note:

+* I've put a flyback diode on each motor (mounted inside the plane actually).
+This was because I originally intended to drive the motors independently.
+As-is, the duplication is redundant, but it does keep options open for independent drive in the future.

 ![bb](./assets/G3M3Model23_bb.jpg?raw=true)

 ![schematic](./assets/G3M3Model23_schematic.jpg?raw=true)